List of Canadian restaurant chains: Imvescor Restaurants Inc

 Imvescor was the parent company of the restaurant chains Scores, Pizza Delight, Mikes, Baton Rouge with a history that goes back to 1968.
 It was known as Pizza Delight Corporation until 2007, when the name was changed to Imvescor.

 As Pizza Delight Corporation, the company purchased Mikes in 2000 for $14.5 million, Quebec company Scores Rotisserie Barbecue and Ribs in 2005 for $32 million and Baton Rouge Restaurants.

 Headquartered in Moncton, the company was in charge of 259 restaurants across Canada (101 Pizza Delight, 91 Mikes, 39 Scores, and 28 Baton Rouge).

 Imvescor used to be a privately owned corporation that held the licence for the trademark and intellectual property of the four restaurants by PDM Royalties Income Fund.
 In 2009, the income fund and Imvescor combined their businesses into a new corporation called Imvescor Restaurant Group Inc.

 The four restaurant chains employed over 10,000 people.

 Total system sales in 2009 were $324.8 million.
 Imvescor is now owned by MTY Food Group, after being acquired in December 2017.

 Kelseys Original Roadhouse

 Formerly "Kelsey's Neighbourhood Bar & Grill" is a sit-in Roadhouse known best for their chuck burgers.
 Kelseys subsidiary is Montana's BBQ & Bar.

 Kinton Ramen

-Kinton Ramen specializes in Japanese ramen (noodle soup).
+Kinton Ramen is a Japanese-style ramen chain specializing in Japanese noodle soup.
 Their first location was on Baldwin Street in Toronto, which opened in 2012.
 They eventually leveraged a franchise model to multiply their locations to 38 by April 2024, with locations in central Ontario, Quebec, British Columbia, Illinois and New York state.